15/12/2021

 Reusing black water multifunctionally

 Residential units, stores, offices, can be equipped with vacuum toilets.
 These require only 1.3 liters of water per flush, 4 to 5 times less than conventional toilets.
 This has the advantage that the residual fractions that end up in the fecal buffer are much less diluted.
-Thus, they can easily be fermented into biogas that can serve as fuel for a biogas boiler.
+Thus, they can be easily fermented into biogas that can serve as fuel for a biogas boiler.
 This releases its heat to a heat grid.
 The residual product of the fermentation is struvite that can be used as fertilizer in green areas or vegetable gardens.

 The bottom of the (wastewater) can